-2015-2016 Academic Year
+2017-2018 Academic Year

-All tuition balances and fees are due the first day of class each semester (fall, spring and modular courses).
+All tuition balances and fees are due the first day of class each semester (Fall, Spring and modular courses).
 If you are interested in a payment plan, please contact the registrar.

-- Application and Initial Registration Fee: \$100 for new students. - Semester Enrollment Fee: \$275 per semester for all students. - Tuition: \$75.00 per credit hour for all students. - Onsite Auditing: No charge.
+- Application and Initial Registration Fee: \$100 for new students. - Semester Enrollment Fee: \$275 per semester for all students. - Tuition: \$75.00 per credit hour. - Onsite Auditing: No charge.
 (Space limited based on student enrollment.) - Online Auditing: \$20 per course for auditors. - Live Streaming: No charge for viewing.